eclipse-edc/Connector/README.md

 </p>

 The Eclipse Dataspace Connector provides a framework for sovereign, inter-organizational data exchange.
-It will implement the International Data Spaces standard (IDS) as well as relevant protocols associated with GAIA-X. The connector is designed in an extensible way in order to support alternative protocols and integrate in various ecosystems.
+It will implement the International Data Spaces Dataspace Protocol (DSP) as well as relevant protocols associated with GAIA-X. The connector is designed in an extensible way in order to support alternative protocols and integrate in various ecosystems.